 4) Provide a justified estimate of the potential reduction in research waste that the initiative might achieve.

 The greatest cost in the development of new medicines is failure.
 A powerful exemplar of how OSM reduces research waste would arise if an open source series failed in development.
-Lessons would be learned by all onlookers about the failure and how it could be avoided by related series of molecules in the future.
-If OSM led to one such series failing late in an antimalarial drug development program (which overall costs roughly $200M or $30M with/without factoring attrition9), this would save others ca. $50M, depending on the timing and nature of the failure.
+Lessons would be learned by all onlookers about the failure and how it could be avoided by related series in the future.
+If OSM led to one such series failing late in a drug development program (which overall costs roughly $200M or $30M with/without factoring attrition9), this would save others ca. $50M, depending on the timing and nature of the failure.

 Related to this are open source drug development programs that are “parked” and then archived, awaiting resumption by others.
-All project data are in the public domain, including far more detail than is ever found in a traditional academic publication.
+All project data remain in the public domain, including far more detail than ever found in a traditional academic publication.
 Series may be resumed, or added to, by anyone as though they were project insiders.
 This avoids future scientists needing to repeat the research of others.
-Such open repositories of projects from the pharma industry would have great value, particularly where the pharma companies have closed due to financial pressures and suffered enormous losses of intellectual capital (e.g., the AstraZeneca closure in Bangalore).
+Such open repositories of projects would have great value, particularly where the pharma companies have closed due to financial pressures and suffered enormous losses of intellectual capital (e.g., the AstraZeneca closure in Bangalore).
 Retaining one pharma series fully in the public domain would save others repetition costs of ca. $5M per Late Lead candidate.

-Most of the research waste that is avoided, however, is challenging to quantify because it is highly granular, with many small savings across a spectrum of projects over long periods of time: avoiding duplication, drawing in highly skilled individuals and sharing resources.
+Most research waste that is avoided, however, is challenging to quantify because it is highly granular, with many small savings across a spectrum of projects over long periods of time: avoiding duplication, drawing in highly skilled individuals and sharing resources.

 References